-We sell hosting services ("ASP") where a customer may access the software that resides on our servers.
+We are an application service provider ("ASP"), where we provide hosting services that allow customers access to software that resides on our servers.
 The ASP model typically includes an up-front fee and a monthly commitment from the customer that commences upon completion of the implementation through the remainder of the contractual term.
 The up-front fee is the initial setup fee, or the implementation fee.
 The monthly commitment includes, but is not limited to, a fixed monthly fee or a transactional fee based on system usage that exceeds monthly minimums.
 Revenue is recognized from ASP when there is persuasive evidence of an arrangement, the service has been provided to the customer, the amount of fees is fixed or determinable and the collection of the Company's fees is probable.
 We do not view the activities of signing the contract or providing initial setup services as discrete earnings events.
 Revenue is deferred until the date the customer commences use of our services at which point the up-front fees are recognized ratably over the contractual term of the customer arrangement.
 ASP transactional fees are recorded monthly as earned.